oguzcanhuner/hopeful/README.md

 This is a project which was massively inspired by one of Gary Bernhardt's earlier screencasts on [DAS](https://www.destroyallsoftware.com/screencasts/catalog/building-rspec-from-scratch)

-The idea is to recreate rspec from scratch to allow me (and whoever else) to use some of the more advanced ruby language features.
+The idea is to recreate rspec (a very popular ruby testing framework from scratch to allow me (and whoever else) to use some of the more advanced ruby language features.
 I want to create rspec functionality with a different syntax.
 I'm thinking something along the lines of:

-    i_hope{ something.call }.is true
+    describe "when testing for true thing" do i_hope{ something.call }.is true
         i_hope_for{ true }.to be_true
         please_let{ something }.be true

+    end

 Along with the standard rspec should syntax